Dizzydz99/ECEM202A_project/docs/report.md

 In this project, the metrics of success are based on inclination estimation accuracy.
 The angles of inclination fusing accelerometers, magnerometers and gyroscopes can be treated as groud truth.
 Estimated inclination can be obtained using machine learning model.
 We can determine whether an accurate estimation is made based on mean absolute error and the computation time required for the estimation.

 # 2. Related Work

+A conventional IMU comprises gyroscope, accelerometer and magnetometer, in order to get the pose estimation.
+However, gyroscopes are afflicted with bias drift, shock resistance and durability, also it is the most power consuming and expensive components among all the IMU sensors.
+Multiple methods are proposed to use accelerometers and magnetometers to mimic the gyroscope's functionality.

+A gyroscope-free IMU that only consists of accelerations sensors is presented in [9] to complete relative body movement only by accelerometers.It intends to first overcome the mentioned disadvantages of gyroscopes and second, to reduce the total system cost by using already existing accelerometers as for example in a car.
+At least six accelerometers are necessary to completely determine the relative motion of a body.
+However, this minimum number of accelerometers is only feasible in a certain cube configuration of the sensors.
+Furthermore, using six sensors only the angular and the transversal acceleration can be detected.
+The angular velocity has to be computed via an integration step, which leads to drift errors.
+Authors' approach, using 12 sensors, makes it possible to determine the angular rate directly and also permits a nearly arbitrary placement of the sensors.
+But, with a gyro-free-IMU it is not possible to directly calculate the sign of the angular movement.
+To overcome this drawback, an Un- scented Kalman Filter (UKF) is applied to merge the information of the angular acceleration and the angular rate and thus robustly estimate the sign of the body’s rotation.

 # 3. Technical Approach